De Sade (film)

 De Sade (German: Das Ausschweifende Leben des Marquis De Sade) is a 1969 American-German drama film directed by Cy Endfield and starring Keir Dullea, Senta Berger and Lilli Palmer.
 It is based on the life of Donatien Alphonse François, Marquis de Sade, named Louis Alphonse Donatien in the film.

 Dullea, in his first film role since the 1968 release of 2001: A Space Odyssey, plays the title character in a film characterized by its psychedelic imagery and go-go sensibilities.
-As the dying Marquis recalls his life out of sequence, he is terrorized by his uncle and haunted by his own past of debauchery.
+As the dying Marquis recalls his life out of sequence, he is terrorized by his uncle the Abbé and haunted by his own past of debauchery.

-It was shot at the Spandau Studios in Berlin and the Bavaria Studios in Munich.
-The film's sets were designed by the art director Hans Jürgen Kiebach.

 Plot

-The middle-aged Marquis de Sade arrives at his ancestral estate of La Coste, having escaped incarceration.
-In the theater at the castle, he meets his uncle, the Abbe, who persuades him to stay to watch an entertainment that has been prepared for him.
-The play is a parody of the Marquis' parents haggling with M. and Mme.
-Montreuil over the prospective marriage of their children, leading to a flashback in time to the actual negotiations.
+The middle-aged Marquis de Sade Louis Alphonse Donatien arrives at his ancestral estate of La Coste, having escaped incarceration.
+In the theater at the castle, he meets his uncle, the Abbé, who persuades him to stay to watch an entertainment that has been prepared for him.
+The play is a parody of the Marquis' parents Jean-Baptiste and Marie-Éléonore haggling with Monsieur and Madame Montreuil over the prospective marriage of their children, leading to a flashback in time to the actual negotiations.

-The young Louis flees the proposed marriage to Mlle.
-Renée de Montreuil, but returns and marries her under threat of imprisonment.
+The young Louis flees the proposed marriage to Mademoiselle Renée de Montreuil, but returns and marries her under threat of imprisonment.
 Louis would prefer Renée's younger sister Anne, finding Renée to be very frightened and cold to his charms.
 At an orgy with several young prostitutes, Louis begins to get very rough in his play and explains some of his philosophy to the women, leading to the first in a long series of imprisonments.

-Released into the custody of his mother-in-law Mme. de Montreuil, Louis finds himself a prisoner in his own home.
-When Anne is sent away to a convent school, Louis begins liaisons first with his mother-in-law's protégé, Mlle.
-Collette, and then with an actress, La Beauvoisin, for whom he builds a theater at La Coste.
-The first play performed is for the benefit of the Abbe, who is chagrined to see that the performance is about his own misuse of the young boy Louis.
+Released into the custody of his mother-in-law Madame de Montreuil, Louis finds himself a prisoner in his own home.
+When Anne is sent away to a convent school, Louis begins liaisons first with his mother-in-law's protégé, Mademoiselle Collette, and then with an actress, La Beauvoisin, for whom he builds a theater at La Coste.
+The first play performed is for the benefit of the Abbé, who is chagrined to see that the performance is about his own misuse of the young boy Louis.
 In a flashback, the actual event is played out, the Marquis's later deeds and philosophy thus being given a cold-Freudian origin.